liquidprompt/liquidprompt/docs/functions/util.rst

 .. function:: _lp_join(delimiter, items...) -> var:lp_join

-   Join all strings in items with the given deliminter.
+   Join all strings in items with the given delimiter.
    Example: ``_lp_join ", " "a" "b" "c"`` will render ``lp_join="a, b, c"``

    .. versionadded:: 2.2